SindreKjelsrud/kjelsrud.dev/src/content/blog/2023-november-recently.md

 ---
-title: "Recently ~ November"
+title: "recently ~ november23"
 pubDate: 'Dec 03 2023'
-description: "What I've been doing during the month of November."
+description: "what i've been doing during the month of november."
 draft: false
 ---
 ## 🪴 Life